 The Micro B3 project aims for a better understanding of the complexity of marine microbial communities and their role in climate change.
 This requires that the data sets and information on marine organisms and genes are complemented with their environmental context.
 WP5 is charged with building the Micro B3 Information System (MB3-IS) to provide the bioinformatics capacity for marine biodiversity data processing, analysis and biotechnological exploitation.
 The MB3-IS analyses are intended to be based on a number of Case Studies (scientific questions we wish to answer using the Micro B3 data integration pipeline) representative of current activities related to exploration of marine microbial ecosystems (and which have specific needs in terms of bioinformatics developments).
 This requires data input from both the genomic data infrastructure (EMBL-EBI) and the ocean environmental data infrastructure.
 Oceanographic and marine environmental data will be provided to Micro B3 through the overarching infrastructures, SeaDataNet and EurOBIS, that also are well involved in the EMODNet development.
 These oversee and give access to extensive volumes and types of data sets from existing ocean and marine data collection activities from multiple sources.
 Moreover data will be collected in the framework of Micro B3 via the Ocean Sampling Day (OSD) and derived from the Tara Oceans expedition and Malaspina cruise.
 These data will enable to test the bioinformatic and environmental MB3-IS in practice.
 The portal and the services which will gather and deliver environmental data in the MB3-IS structure (i.e the interfacing between SeaDataNet-EMODNet CDI service and the MB3-IS) are planned to be shown to work for specific geographical sites.
 This Deliverable defines those locations, which were selected as Micro B3 genomic and oceanographic data matching areas relevant for the Micro B3 Use Cases.
+The first version of this Deliverable was released in February 2013.
+Thereafter further requirements have come forward which have resulted in an expansion of the list of defined geographic sites in this updated version.

-Table of Contents
+Table of Content

+Summary2

-- 1.0 Context of the Deliverable
+Context of the deliverable4

-- 2.0 Approach
+Approach4

-- 3.0 Micro B3 Use Cases
+The Micro B3 Use Cases5

-- 4.0 Overview of Micro B3 sampling sites provided by participants
+Overview of Micro B3 sampling sites provided by participants ε

-- 4.1 Ocean Sampling Day
+Ocean Sampling Day6

-- 4.2 Long term sampling sites
+Long term sampling sites ε

-- 4.3 Tara Oceans expedition (spatial monitoring)
+Tara Oceans expedition (spatial monitoring)6

-- 4.4 Malaspina expedition (spatial monitoring)
+Malaspina expedition (spatial monitoring)

-- 5.0 Environmental data management systems data coverage
+Environmental data management systems data coverage12

-- 5.1 SeaDataNet-EMODNet
+SeaDataNet-EMODNet

-- 5.2 EurOBIS and the WoRMS
+EurOBIS and the WoRMS12

-- 5.3 ICES
+ICES

-- 5.4 PANGAEA
+PANGAEA15

-- 6.0 Selection of pilot geographical and temporal sites/areas
+Selection of pilot geographical and temporal sites/areas

+Pilot "temporal" locations: OSD sites16

+Pilot "geographical" locations22

 Reference list

-1.0 Context of the deliverable
+Context of the deliverable